Drug & Alcohol Rehab in South Yorkshire or near South Yorkshire

 However, there are set average lengths of time people spend in rehab facilities.

-• How long they have been addicted.
+- How long they have been battling drug or alcohol addiction.

-• What they are addicted to.
+- What substance they are addicted to.

-• How severe their addiction is.
+- How severe their drug or alcohol addiction is.

 However, if their addiction is more severe then they might need to stay for as long as 90 days.